datagrok-ai/public/help/datagrok/solutions/domains/bio/bio.md

 and multiple notations for nucleotide and amino acid sequences, with natural and modified monomers, aligned and non-aligned forms.

-You can also create macromolecule queries against data sources using built-in quering tools.
+You can also create macromolecule queries against data sources using built-in querying tools.
 To learn more about querying data and data access in general, see the [Access](../../../../access/access.md) section of our documentation.

 ## Exploring biological data